cristiansteib/Sim800l/README.md

 ## Library SIM800l Module for Arduino UNO
-The Purpose of This library is to use the module in the easy way and transparent.
+The Purpose of This library is to use the module in the most easy way and transparent.

 ## connections & pinouts
 Arduino Uno  |   Sim800l   |    Notes